axtend/frontier/docs/frame/evm.md

 ## Execution lifecycle

 There are a separate set of accounts managed by the EVM module.
-Substrate based accounts can call the EVM Module to deposit or withdraw balance from the Substrate base-currency into a different balance managed and used by the EVM module.
+Axlib based accounts can call the EVM Module to deposit or withdraw balance from the Axlib base-currency into a different balance managed and used by the EVM module.
 Once a user has populated their balance, they can create and call smart contracts using this module.

-Substrate accounts and EVM external accounts are mapped via customizable conversion functions.
+Axlib accounts and EVM external accounts are mapped via customizable conversion functions.

 ## EVM module vs Ethereum network